APNewsBreak: Settlement reached in infamous “Norfolk 4” case

 RICHMOND, Va.
-(AP) — The city of Norfolk has agreed to pay $4.9 million to four former sailors who were wrongly convicted of rape and murder based on intimidating police interrogations.
+(AP) — The city of Norfolk has agreed to pay $4.9 million to four former sailors who were wrongly convicted of a woman’s rape and murder based on intimidating police interrogations.
 A copy of the settlement agreement for the “Norfolk Four” was obtained by The Associated Press.

-The state had earlier agreed to pay $3.5 million.
+The state also has agreed to pay $3.5 million.

-Former Gov. Terry McAuliffe pardoned the men last year of the 1997 rape and killing of Michelle Moore-Bosko.
-Their case drew widespread attention when their innocence claims were backed by dozens of former FBI agents, ex-prosecutors and crime novelist John Grisham.
+The payments close out a decades-long case that drew widespread attention as the men’s innocence claims were backed by dozens of former FBI agents, ex-prosecutors and crime novelist John Grisham.

-DNA evidence later linked another man, Omar Ballard, to the crimes.
-He acknowledged that he was solely responsible and is serving a life sentence.
+“These guys can now put all this behind them and try to recoup their lives,” said Tony Troy, a lawyer who represented one of the sailors.

 Most Read Nation & World Stories